sworupkhadka/Python/day 5/readme.md

 Using Loop Variables in Expressions

-You can also use the loop variable inside your code block:
+You can also use the loop variable to create new outputs:

 for fruit in fruits:
     print(fruit)